GoucherWebmaster/grad-studies-programs-pages/README.md

 This Eleventy project uses [pagination](https://www.11ty.dev/docs/pagination/) to create the different program pages.

-Each page is using [global data](https://www.11ty.dev/docs/pagination/#paginate-a-global-or-local-data-file) provided by json files.
+Each page is using [global data](https://www.11ty.dev/docs/pagination/#paginate-a-global-or-local-data-file) provided in json files.
 To edit program info or add additional programs use the `programs.json` file.
 To edit thank you page info update the `programThanks.json` file.

 Program and thank you pages are created using templates.
 (See `thank-you-page-template.njk` and `program-page-template.njk` ).
 Each template uses front matter to specify how a page gets created:

-    - **data**: file name where the data is found
+    - data: file name where the data is found
-    - **size**: the amount of chunks of data that gets populated per page
+    - size: the amount of chunks of data that gets populated per page
-    - **alias**: you can choose a keyword that will specify your data
+    - alias: you can choose a keyword that will specify your data
-    - **permalink**: you can choose a permalink with an option to slugify the string
+    - permalink: you can choose a permalink with an option to slugify the string